O.J. Simpson murder trial: Where are the key players now?

 Mark Fuhrman

 Fuhrman, a key investigator and witness in the O.J.
 Simpson trial, now works as a forensic and crime scene expert for Fox News.
-In a column for FoxNews.com, Fuhrman explained why he thinks Simpson will be granted parole Thursday.
+In a column for FoxNews.com, Fuhrman explained why he thought Simpson would be granted parole Thursday.
 “I predict that on October 1, O.J.
 Simpson will walk out of Lovelock Prison,” Fuhrman wrote.